giantswarm/crossplane-gs-apis/apidocs/rccwithregionlookups.xaws.crossplane.giantswarm.io.md

 |Type     |object|
 |Required |**Yes**|

-Public is the number of public subnets to create in this set
+Details on how to build the public subnets.

+Public subnets are subnets with a route to the internet gateway.

+> [!IMPORTANT]
+> If this is the default VPC CIDR, i.e. the first entry in the list, the
+> public subnets will be used for the NAT gateways.
+Setting this value to
+> 0 on the default VPC CIDR may result in the creation of fully private
+> networks with no route to the outside world.

 #### `.spec.rdsCacheClusterSpec.vpc.subnetsets.cidrs[*].public.clusterNames`